 A "statute of limitations" is a state law that sets a strict time limit on your right to bring a lawsuit to court.

-The deadline is different for a potential plaintiff whose vehicle or other personal property was damaged as a result of the car accident.
-Any lawsuit for these kinds of losses must be filed within two years of the date of the accident, and that time limit can be found at Kentucky Revised Statutes section 413.125.
+The time limit is the same for a potential plaintiff whose vehicle or other personal property was damaged as a result of the car accident, but the applicable statute of limitations is different.
+Any lawsuit for these kinds of losses must also be filed within two years of the date of the accident, but that time limit can be found at Kentucky Revised Statutes section 413.125.

 If you try to file your lawsuit after the applicable time limit has passed, you can count on the defendant (the person you’re trying to sue) pointing out that discrepancy to the court as part of a motion to dismiss.
 The court will almost certainly grant the motion (unless some rare exception applies to extend the filing deadline), and that will be the end of your case.
 That's why it’s crucial to understand how the statute of applies to your situation.

 Even if you’re confident that your case will be resolved through the car insurance claim process, you'll want to leave yourself plenty of time to file a lawsuit in case you need to—if for no other reason than that you’ll have more leverage during settlement talks.
 If you think you might be running up against the filing deadline, you may want to contact an experienced Kentucky car accident attorney.